pranavgoyanka/blog/content/post/building-kernels-in-wsl.md

 Now this isn't my first time trying to build a kernel.
 I did attempt this back in 2018, but I wasn't as experienced with development and working around with already existing codebases.
 So, two years later, I decided to give it another shot.

 I have a OnePlus 5 as my daily driver.
-It's got great community support for custom ROMs and Kernels so I was the perfect phone to build kernels for.
+It's got great community support for custom ROMs and Kernels so it was the perfect phone to start building kernels for.
 So I began by downloading the source code.
 I began with OnePlus' OxygenOS kernel sources for my device, the ```msm-8998```.

 A fun tip that I helps with the huge Git repo sizes: Shallow clone the repos.
 Since I was just building for the first time, I didn't really need all of the commit history.
 Of course, as a proper kernel dev / maintainer you'd probably want to clone it the normal way.